fhorinek/adbmirror/README.md

 It can be used with any linux PC or SBC (RaspberryPi, BabananaPi, *Pi, ...)

 I am using binaries from [openstf](https://github.com/openstf) to stream screen and to emulate touch.
-Great projet!
+Great project!

 ## Running
 You will need adb, python2.7 and python-pygame to run the application